Student Belonging

 Contact: SNMA@Brown.edu

 The Student National Medical Association (SNMA) is the nation's oldest and largest student organization focused on the needs and concerns of medical students of color.
-SNMA programs are designed to serve the health needs of underserved communities and communities of color.
+SNMA programs are designed to serve the health needs of communities and communities of color.
 In addition, SNMA is dedicated both to ensuring that medical education and services are culturally sensitive to the needs of diverse populations as well as to increasing the number of African-American, Latino, and other students of color entering and completing medical school.
 The Brown Chapter of SNMA works toward this goal through programs and initiatives such as community health fairs which include blood pressure and diabetes screenings, bone marrow drives, and an annual on-campus educational event for high school students called Meet the Cadaver.
+Students from all backgrounds are welcome to join.

 Student Support and Resources